lee-mccarthy/weather_data_gatherer/README.md

 ### ndfd_xml_client.py

 Includes a class called `MPUD` (an acronym for Multiple Point Unsummarized
-Data) that interacts with the NDFD RESTful API.
+Data) that interacts with the NDFD REST API.
 Information about this API can
 be found at <https://graphical.weather.gov/xml/rest.php>, and valid query
 elements can be found at
 <https://graphical.weather.gov/xml/docs/elementInputNames.php>.